minicom

 Character conversion

 Here you can edit the character conversion table.
-If you are not an American, you know that in many languages there are characters that are not in‐
+If you are not an American, you know that in many languages there are characters that are not included in the ASCII charac‐

 A - Load table